 The teacher keeps progress records and learning journals and records examples of each child's work.
 These progress books contain a wide range of evidence that we share with parents at each parental consultation meeting.

-During the first six weeks in Nursery and Reception, EYFS staff will carry out a baseline assessment of the children in order to inform planning.
-Children in Nursery who start throughout the year on their 3rd birthday will have the baseline assessment carried out within 2-3 weeks of them starting Nursery.
-Using the Target Tracker assessment tool, the children in EYFS will be assessed 3 times a year in both Nursery and Reception.
+Using the SONAR tool, the children in EYFS will be assessed 3 times a year in both Nursery and Reception.
 Tracking grids are updated at the end of each term.
 This provides a summary sheet for each child which feeds into the whole-school assessment and tracking process.
+Interventions are designed to support specific needs and are reviewed regularly to enable children to acquire their next steps in learning.